percyfal/pytest-ngsfixtures/README.rst

 layouts, but it's easy to generate additional sample fixture layouts using fixture factories.

-See the `pytest-ngsfixtures documentation`_ for more information.
+See the `pytest-ngsfixtures documentation`_ for more information and usage.

 * Free software: GNU General Public License v3